Panav-Ailawadi/University-Database-System/README.md

 For example, a student can enroll in multiple courses, and each course can have multiple students.
 To manage this, I used an Enrollments table.
 Similarly, I used another table to link instructors with the courses they teach.

 After creating the database structure, I added sample data and tested it using different SQL queries.
-These queries allow the system to perform basic operations like adding, updating, and deleting records, as well as more advanced tasks like combining data from multiple tables and calculating results.
+These queries allow the system to perform basic operations like adding, updating, and deleting records, as well as more advanced tasks like combining data from multiple tables and solving queries.

 **Key Features**